 - If your chair folds, make sure it opens and closes easily.
 Lubricate the folding mechanism if it is not working smoothly.

 If you find a loose wire, and you aren't sure where to reconnect it, it is probably best to have an authorized service provider look at it.
 Wires connected in the wrong place can cause chair damage, and even burns.
 Keep up with your battery charge indicator, and plug your charger in when the charge level is half or less.
 You should consult your manual or the battery manufacturer to check for any specific charging information.
 If you are able, lubricate pivot points and ball bearings.
-Otherwise have an authorized service provider do this.
+Otherwise have a mechanic do this.

 Both the American National Standards Institute and the Rehabilitation Engineering and Assistive Technology Society of North America promulgate recommendations for wheelchair care.
 Websites that provide information about wheelchair maintenance and repair include:

 A well-maintained wheelchair that isn't regularly banged into walls or other objects can last for five years or so.
-The most common failure points on a manual wheelchair are the cross-brace, the seat to backrest interface, and the caster connections.
+The most common failure points on a manual wheelchair are the cross-brace, the-seat-to-backrest interface, and the caster connections.
+The cross-brace beneath the wheelchair can develop fatigue cracks near the bolt holes.
+You can also sometimes find cracks on the welds connecting the cross-braces to the seat tubes.
+If you find cracks in either of these places, the cross-brace should be replaced.

-In these situations, a professional wheelchair repair shop will be your best option.
-While some of these repair shops are independent, some brands of wheelchair have authorized service centers you are required to use so as not to void the warranty.
-If you are capable of fixing your wheelchair, there are many places online from which you can order replacement parts.
+In these situations, a professional wheelchair repair shop is your best option.
+Some brands of wheelchair have authorized service centers you are required to use so as not to void the warranty.
+If you want to skip the professionals and can fix your own wheelchair, there are many places online from which you can order replacement parts.

-If you need to purchase a wheelchair but do not have any insurance coverage for the purpose, you can search out used wheelchairs on the internet, or through organizations like Goodwill Industries in the U.S. Goodwill is sometimes able to offer wheelchairs at low or no cost to people who need them.
-They are able to do this as people upgrade their wheelchairs and give away their older ones, or as people recover and donate their wheelchair when they no longer need it.
+Your insurance plan may pay for a new wheelchair, but if not you can find used wheelchairs on the internet, or through organizations like Goodwill Industries.
+Goodwill is sometimes able to offer wheelchairs at low or no cost to people who need them.
+They are able to do this as people upgrade their wheelchairs and give away their older ones, or as people recover from temporary disabilities and donate their wheelchairs.